sashamitrovich/markscript-mathgame/README.md

-# markscript-mathgame
+# A simple mathgame
-Example application using markscript and polymer
+Example application using MarkLogic DB, markscript and polymer

 ```
 cd server